|Book cover from Amazon.com|

 Gavin serves-up fascinating details about her television appearances with Frank Sinatra, Judy Garland, Petula Clark and many others.

 I have to chalk this one up as one of my favorite books for the year and I highly recommend it.
-If you would like more information and to order a printed book or a full-text version for your Kindle (includes photographs), click on the Amazon link below (Kindle edition is currently about $14):
+If you would like more information and to order a printed book or a full-text version for your Kindle (includes photographs), click here (Kindle edition is currently about $14):